What’s Ballingdon Mill like?

 This is a self-catering property but guests are provided with everything they need for a continental breakfast.
 When we visited, there was a whole host of items including tea, coffee, juice, milk, bread, butter, yogurt and muesli.
 A selection of preserves were also provided, as well as kitchen essentials, like salt, pepper, oil and vinegar.

 If you don’t feel like cooking, walk two minutes to The Cyclist – a dog-friendly cafe-cum-pub run by the owners.
 Alternatively, stroll in to Sudbury.
-Dogs are allowed in the bar area of The Black Boy and I can highly recommend The Codfather for takeaways.
+Dogs are allowed in the bar area of The Lady Elizabeth and I can highly recommend The Codfather for takeaways.
 The portions are huge, the chunky chips are delicious and the pies and pasties are homemade.

 Are there resident dogs at Ballingdon Mill?